mickem/nscp-docs/reference/check/CheckLogFile.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CheckLogFile module.
+A quick reference for all available queries (check commands) in the CheckLogFile module.

 :query:`check_logfile`
 ----------------------